 Get an overview

-To get an overview over what it is you have to work on, it can be beneficial to do intuition writing where you allow all your thoughts and emotions to flow freely onto the paper without questions or judgement.
-Don’t analyze or think about grammars or if what you write makes sense.
+It can be beneficial to do intuition writing where you allow all your thoughts and emotions to flow freely onto the paper without questions or judgment.
+Don’t analyze or think about grammar, or if what you write makes sense.
 Don’t stop to read what you wrote until you feel like you have emptied your mind.

 This is very similar to other mindfulness exercises, but writing is an essential component.
 You can use pen pressure to express anger or sadness.
 Tear a hole in the paper if you need to.